 Late 2017 and early 2018 was the heyday of Bitcoin, with a single coin fetching prices above US$15,000 at the time.
 As the coin’s value shrank subsequently, many thought the hype around cryptocurrency had blown over.

-Bitcoin was nearing a value of $10,000 on Friday ahead of its halving taking place today at approximately 4 p.m.
-EST for the first time in almost four years.
+In May of 2020, Bitcoin experienced a so-called "halving" for the first time in almost four years.
 The halving cuts the reward Bitcoin miners receive for their transactions in half, making it double as hard to "produce" bitcoin.
 A Bitcoin halving is triggered after an increment of 210,000 Bitcoin have been mined.
-The total number of Bitcoin is capped at 21 million and this halving is Bitcoin's 88th, leaving 12 halvings until the supply of Bitcoin is depleated for good.
+The total number of Bitcoin is capped at 21 million and the halving was Bitcoin's 88th, leaving 12 halvings until the supply of Bitcoin is depleated for good.
 Yet, as it gets harder and harder to mine, the frequency of halvings should continue to fall.